OrchardCMS/OrchardCore/src/docs/getting-started/README.md

 app.UseOrchardCore();
 ```

-Finally, remove the default `Pages` and/or `Views` folder to allow OrchardCore to render the views from the theme.
+Finally, remove the default `Pages` and/or `Views` folder to allow OrchardCore to render the views from the active theme.

 ## Setup your application